ingo/ingo.github.io/_recipes/chicken_grand_mere_francine.md

 title: Chicken Grand Mere Francine
 ---

 This chicken dish was a favorite of Ingo's father, adapted from a recipe by renowned chef Daniel Boulud.
 It features chicken breasts topped with prosciutto and cheese, baked in a paper bag for extra moisture.
 The recipe captures the essence of French cuisine - elegantly simple yet bursting with flavor.
-Serve it for a taste of France by way of Ingo's Dad.

 ### Ingredients